 As you prepare to serve the Lord, we encourage you to develop scripture study habits that will deepen your discipleship in the Savior, Jesus Christ.
 As part of that effort, we encourage you to study the following:

-On your own, read the entire Book of Mormon and pray to know of its truthfulness by the power of the Holy Ghost
+On your own, read the entire Book of Mormon and pray to know of its truthfulness by the power of the Holy Ghost; if additional direction would be helpful, consider looking for and marking every reference to the Savior, Jesus Christ

 Study regularly about principles of the gospel of Jesus Christ, including in the Book of Mormon and in Preach my Gospel: A Guide to Sharing the Gospel of Jesus Christ, especially Chapter 3: Study and Teach the Gospel of Jesus Christ